Summer Horseback Riding Day Camp

 The 2022 Camp Registration Form, please click here.

 Checklist for What to Bring & Wear to Day Camps:

 - nutritious snack, lunch and drinks, water bottles with LOTS to drink

 - riding boots with a heel (no running shoes, please!)

 - clothing suitable for riding (tights, jogging pants or breeches) please no jeans

-- change of clothing for hot days, (shorts or bathing suit and a towel for water sports)
+- change of clothing for hot days, (shorts or bathing suit and a towel for water games)

-- we supply riding helmets for each camper (bring your own if you have one) *** our helmets are sanitized after each use
+- we can supply riding helmets for each camper, but bring your own if you have one

 - please note, there is no sharing of food or drinks, and please have everything that is sent with your rider labeled with his/her name on it.